University of Wisconsin–Milwaukee at Waukesha: History

 Waukesha County purchased the 86 acre campus from William J. and Blanche Hughes, in March 1965.
 The first buildings on the campus were erected in 1966 on an 86-acre site near the geographic center of Waukesha County.
 The first classes met in fall 1966 at Mt.
 St. Paul Seminary because the new buildings were not ready for occupancy.
-In December 1966 the campus opened in its current location, beginning with Northview Hall, the Field House, and the Commons.
+In December 1966 the campus opened in its current location, beginning with Northview Hall, the Library, the Field House, and the Commons.
 Southview Hall opened in February 1969, and both the Administration Building and an extension to Northview Hall, were added in 1978.
+An 18,000 sqft addition to the Library was added in 1979.
 The Fine Arts Center, with its 337-seat Lunt-Fontanne Theatre, came in 1987.
 In 1992, a computer center, and a new entryway to Northview Hall added 5000 sqft to buildings on the campus.

 In celebration of the campus's 30th anniversary, the Student Commons was completely remodeled and Westview Hall was added.
 Dedicated on September 8, 1996, the $5.7 million project added 20000 sqft to the Commons and renovated an existing 29000 sqft.
 Along with expanded space for the student lounge, student activities, student services and study center offices, a dining area and re-located bookstore were added.

 In 2001, a new gym floor was installed in the Field House, and the building was remodeled and expanded to include three classrooms and a fitness center, adding 9885 sqft.

 To preserve a natural environment for educational use, Gertrude Sherman donated a 92 acre field station, located approximately 10 mi west of the main campus, to the university in 1967.
 The former farm land is being restored to native prairie and woods, and it harbors the UW System's only large wood-fired kiln, and as well as a smaller one.
 In 2001 a 3000 sqft classroom building was constructed on the site.
 The Gertrude Sherman Building includes one general classroom and one devoted to art.
 The Wildlife in Need Center moved its headquarters to the field station site in 2011.

-Students, through their segregated fee, support services to students such as day-care reimbursement, and a peer tutoring program, managed by the Academic Success Center.
+The Field Station Prairie was named in honor of long-time Field Station Manager, Marlin Johnson, on Earth Day in 2015.

+In the summer of 2018, the campus was merged with the University of Wisconsin-Milwaukee and became, along with the UW Milwaukee at Washington County campus, part of the College of General Studies at UWM.

+The Universities of Wisconsin system announced in March 2024 that the campus would close in spring 2025.
+There will be an expansion in offered courses within the two Liberal Arts transfer associate degree programs at nearby Waukesha County Technical College to fill the gap at the associates level.
+The UWM University Center at WCTC will also be opened so students will be able to complete upper level courses in certain fields on site from University of Wisconsin-Milwaukee faculty after receiving their associates degree from Waukesha County Technical College.